How to sort out your finances on divorce or dissolution

 Your next step

-Depending on the nature of your divorce or dissolution and how complicated it is likely to be, then you can choose one of the options outlined above.
+Depending on the nature of your divorce or dissolution and how complicated it is likely to be, you can choose one of the options outlined above.
 Otherwise, check Your options for legal or financial advice on divorce or dissolution